-There are also things we can do to make it warm.(7) There are things we do to have the wind change too.
+There are also things we can do to make it warm.(10) There are things we do to have the wind change too.
 There are a lot of things we can do to make it get warm.
-We do things to furs, hides, to make the weather change.(8) We do things to make it cold too.
+We do things to furs -- hides -- to make the weather change.(11) We do things to make it cold too.
 We can make it good and cold.
 You see, that's our belief.
 If you follow that belief it will get warm.
-Summer-born people do not have any more power to control the weather than the winter-born.(9) They have no more power because they're summer born, but some of them study and get more power.
-But they get that from studying nature and learning from the people that lived, not from when they're born.
+Summer-born people do not have any more power to control the weather than the winter-born.(12) They have no more power just because they're summer born, but some of them study and get more power.
+But they get that from studying nature and learning from the people that lived before them, not from when they were born.

-My mother studied and learned to be a medicine woman and midwife.
-You couldn't get to white doctors those days, so my mother was a midwife.
+My mother studied and learned to be a medicine woman and midwife.(13) You couldn't get to white doctors those days, so my mother was a midwife.
 The midwife is gah-ta-wi-way ii-kway.
 The gah-ta-wi-way is "catch a child."
 Gah-ta-wi-way is the one that's ready for the birth.
 They'll say, "Who's the midwife?"
 Ah-way-nI'n ah-way-gáh-tu-nag gáah-tu-ni-way is the one that serves, acting as a nurse to the patient.

 When their time came they kicked off their snowshoes, and put the snowshoes aside.
 They shoveled out a round place in the snow, and put a little tipi in there and warmed it up by fire.
 And that woman had a birth of a child right there.
 When the child was born there were no problems.
-If the woman drank that medicine when she excessed the blood, she would be all right.
+If the woman drank that medicine that she was given when she excessed the blood, she would be all right.
 The woman took care of herself and got ready to go again.
 They wrap up the child and continue to their destination.
 That's what happened years ago.

 You know what makes that?
 It's that Indian medicine that they've been taking.
 They take tonic for loosenage.
 My mother knew the medicine for that.
 She knew what to give.
 She used bark, chips, roots, even the leaves.
 She knew how to mix medicine as the midwife.
 That tonic insured that the child would not grow on to the mother.
 By drinking that liquid form of medicine, and drinking pure water, and flushing out the internals, the child and the mother never grow together.
 And when the child is due, when it's well-purified and grown, when it's time, there's no trouble at all.
 There's nothing to it.